- This event has passed.

-We’re happy to host Clarke County Library’s Free Garden Talks Series – Sustainability in the Garden – at Barns of Rose Hill in 2017.
+We’re happy to partner with the Clarke County Library to present a Free Garden Talks Series – Sustainability in the Garden – at Barns of Rose Hill in 2017.
 All presenters are members of the Northern Shenandoah Master Gardener Association.

 Natives in the Garden: Identifying, Planting, and Encouraging Native Trees and Shrubs